 Contracts under which the Company accepts significant insurance risk from another party by agreeing to compensate the policyholder if a specified uncertain future event adversely affects the policyholder are classified as insurance contracts.
-Where IFRS 4 does not provide specific guidance, insurance contracts are accounted for under the accounting policy that the Company applied at first time adoption of IFRS.
+In line with Allianz Group and in accordance with the provisions of IFRS 4, insurance contracts are recognized and measured on the basis of accounting principles generally accepted in the United States of America (US GAAP) as at first-time adoption of IFRS 4 on 1 January 2005.

 Investment contracts are accounted for as financial instruments in accordance with IAS 39.